pepfar-datim/PLM-BundleMaker/README.md

   - validate input QuestionnaireReponse to ensure that the content corresponds to the Questionnaire
 - Support for XML formatted data
   - auto detect input based on the content type

-  -
+- add checking for extractable questionnaire being used: http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-extract
-- Add support for reading questionnaires from a FHIR server
+- add support for item context http://hl7.org/fhir/uv/sdc/StructureDefinition/sdc-questionnaire-itemExtractionContext
-- Support of multiple profiles in the same bundle
+- add support for creating context resources, and support pre-populating and updating resources
-- Add support for additional resource types
+- add support for queries and expressions
+- harden error checking and handling